Aurelie75FR/Vangard--AB-Test/README.md

 ## Tableau Files

-Currently, this repository is missing a dedicated directory for Tableau files.
-If you have access to the Tableau dashboard or related visualizations, you can include them in this directory.
-Alternatively, you can add links to access Tableau files externally.
+We have a directory for Tableau files.
+You can see our sheets, dashboards and stories in our files.

 ## Requirements